 Certain certificates can get used as an alternative to a boatmasters' licence.
 Seafarers can use STCW certificate of competency (Standards of Training, Certification and Watchkeeping).

-Aertificates awarded by the Royal Yachting Association also qualify.
-Using an alternative certificate means you must:
+Certificates awarded by the Royal Yachting Association also qualify.
+Even so, using an alternative certificate means you must:

-You can get further details from the boatmaster's qualifications and hours of work guide before you apply, including:
+You can get further details from the boatmasters' qualifications and hours of work notice before you apply, such as:

 The current cost of a replacement licence is £18.
 You will need to use the form 'Application for a replacement of a Boatmasters' Licence (MSF 4390)'.

 As a rule, a boatmasters' licence lasts 5 years and costs £28 to renew it.
 Use the form titled 'Revalidation of a boatmasters' licence (MSF 4365)'.
 Return it to the address written on the form.

 The fee for upgrading a licence varies.
 Use form MSF 4370 'Apply for a Boatmasters' Licence upgrade' to upgrade it or add another area to it.

 You must apply for a 'Tier 2 Level 2' licence to keep working if your exemption is about to expire.
 It covers all areas described on the exemption certificate.
 To continue working with an exemption certificate you must:

 Note: Failing to have the correct boatmaster licence when your exemption expires can result in a fine and a prosecution.

 The category of 'inland waters' can include any body of water not categorised as 'sea'.
 Examples include canals, lakes, tidal and non-tidal rivers, and some estuarial waters.
 An estuary is an arm of sea that extends inland to meet the mouth of a river.